hyunku/Brain-Machine_Interface_System/README.md

  1. bci and computer is connected by socket make sure proper serial_port (eg.: "COM6") before running src/run_eeg.py
  2. run src/run_eeeg.py to collect your personal eeg data
- 3. run src/run_app.py to collect your target data about your personal eeg data <br><br>
+ 3. run src/run_app.py to collect your target data about your personal eeg data

- target data is signanl direction about your eeg data. <br>
+ target data is signanl direction about your eeg data.

- signal value 1 means thinking about going up. <br>
+ signal value 1 means thinking about going up.

- signal value -1 means thinking about going down. <br>
+ signal value -1 means thinking about going down.

- signal value 0 means thinking about stay(nothing to do). <br>
+ signal value 0 means thinking about stay(nothing to do).

- 4. sdf
+ 4. make your own pretrain model with your eeg data and target data.
+ 5.